some-random-idiot/pizzashop/CHANGE.md

 ### Benefit of Encapsulation

-When the Pizza Shop changes prices, the change to the code are localized: just update the prices in PizzaSize.
+When the Pizza Shop changes prices, the change to the code is localized: just update the prices in PizzaSize.